-Middletown, NY — Eighty-two percent of parents have talked to their children about topics related to sex and sexuality, according to a recent poll.
+(DES MOINES, IA) — Eighty-two percent of parents have talked to their children about topics related to sex and sexuality, according to a new poll released today.
 However, when it comes to the tougher, more complicated topics, many adolescents are not getting the support they need to delay sex and prevent pregnancy.

 The national poll, "Let’s Talk: Are Parents Tackling Crucial Conversations about Sex?" shows that parents talk to their kids about a wide range of sexuality-related topics, including relationships (92 percent) and their own values about when sex should or should not take place (87 percent).

 However, fewer parents are talking with their kids about tougher, more complicated topics.
 Only 74 percent are talking about how to say no to sex, and while 94 percent believe they are influential in whether their child uses condoms or other forms of birth control, only 60 percent are talking with their children about birth control.